 - Lipidation – excess omega-6, lack of omega-3 and too many oxidised fats

-- Glycation – the loss of proper blood sugar control with too high blood glucose levels, too much insulin, lack of sensitivity to insulin and consequent pure ‘fuel’ delivery to the cells that keep your joints healthy.
+- Glycation – the loss of proper blood sugar control with too high blood glucose levels, too much Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…., lack of sensitivity to insulin and consequent pure ‘fuel’ delivery to the cells that keep your joints healthy.
 That’s the subject of this article.

 - Oxidation – too much damaging oxidative activity as a consequence of a lack of antioxidants and an excess of oxidants.

-- Methylation – this is indicated by a high homocysteine level, a consequence of insufficient B vitamins often brought on by gradually worsening absorption of vitamin B12.
+- Methylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the… – this is indicated by a high Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… level, a consequence of insufficient B vitamins often brought on by gradually worsening absorption of vitamin B12.
 Methylation is critical for making healthy bones.

 Of these four glycation is the most important and the subject of this article.
 Losing resilience in these four fundamental processes is both the main underlying causes of ‘inflammaging’ but also the hallmarks of ‘metabolic syndrome’ which refers to a pattern of changes seen in most people with weight gain, diabetes, heart disease, dementia and also osteoarthritis.
 Metabolic syndrome is diagnosed by the presence of a few common attributes – high blood fats (triglycerides), high cholesterol, high blood sugar and/or insulin, weight gain especially around the middle and inflammation and high homocysteine.

 This is both bad news and good news.
-The bad news is the standard diet and lifestyle of the 21st century tips one’s metabolism into an inflammatory state that leads to a progression of diseases often starting with weight gain, then diabetes then heart disease, then arthritis then dementia.
+The bad news is the standard diet and lifestyle of the 21st century tips one’s Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it… into an inflammatory state that leads to a progression of diseases often starting with weight gain, then diabetes then heart disease, then arthritis then dementia.
 (Not everyone does it in this order so don’t think, just because you’re not overweight none of this applies to you.)
 This is what inflammaging is all about.
 The good news is that the very same changes that will reverse arthritis also protect you from these other common diseases.

 Feeding Your Joints Slow Carbs